kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 | Log_Consumption_Expenditure  |                   0.0335 |    12.8848 |     0.0853 |  0.1242 | Fail to Reject H₀        |

 > ✅ Only **property prices** are significantly affected by inflation in the UK.
+> 📌 **Interpretation:**
+> In the UK, inflation shows a strong negative effect on **property prices**, but has **no significant effect** on either unemployment or consumption expenditure.
+> The sensitivity of the UK housing market to inflation may reflect structural vulnerabilities, such as mortgage exposure or housing supply constraints.

 ---